 Q: What are the top 10 sunglasses?

-A: With so many types of sunglasses for every situation, it's a tough task narrowing them down to 10 (it was hard enough getting it to 27) but if I had to choose I'd say:
+A: With so many types for every situation, it's a tough task narrowing them down to 10 (it was hard enough getting it to 27) but if I had to choose I'd say:

 - Ray-Ban Rb2132 New Wayfarer Sunglasses – Timeless classic sunglasses